 - The palliative care service has dedicated attending physicians, two palliative medicine physician fellows in-training, nurse practitioners, and pharmacists.
 The inpatient service also has chaplains, a social worker, a music therapist, and a robust volunteer program.
 The outpatient service works closely with a psychologist and with social workers in the Holden Cancer Center.

-- OnePoint Patient Care – Hospice Consulting & PBM (elective)
+- Hospice Consulting and Pharmacy Benefits Management (OnePoint Patient Care – Hospice Consulting & PBM)

-- Palliative Care in Resource Limited Environments, Pallium India, Trivandrum, India (elective)
+- Palliative Care in Resource-Limited Environments (Pallium India, Trivandrum, India)

-- Ambulatory Chronic Pain Management – Southern Illinois Healthcare Foundation/Scott Air Force Base (elective)
+- Pain Management Elective (UIHC or Southern Illinois Healthcare Foundation/Scott Air Force Base)

 - Participation in the following learning interdisciplinary opportunities at UIHC is required: